thermseekr/rj45-breakout-1ch/README.md

-# RJ45-breakout-1ch
+# RJ45 Breakout 1 channel
- Breakout board for 1 RJ45 connector
+ Breakout board for one RJ45 connector.
+Used to connect one wall light switch box with up to 3 switches to an automation system.